 Always be careful of the colors you are choosing.
 They can easily mess up your block (or quilt) or on the contrary, make it shine!
 I prefer to make a test block before cutting pieces for the whole quilt.
 It makes me more confident to continue and make the whole thing.
 On the other hand if you are more of an improvisational quilter, than go ahead and cut!!

-And always remember FINISHED SIZE means the size it will be in a completed quilt.
+Remember FINISHED SIZE means the size it will be in a completed quilt.
 The measurements given already have the ¼ inch allowance included.